The tags beginning with web.iis identify log events generated by the Internet Information Services (IIS) web server for Windows.

 Therefore, the valid tags include:

-For more information, read more about Devo tags.
+For more information, read the article about Devo tags.

 IIS access logs